Qalipu First Nation

 Pre-contact

-At the time of European contact, the Mi'kmaq people inhabited Miꞌkmaꞌki, which covered modern-day Nova Scotia, Prince Edward Island, northeastern New Brunswick, and the Gaspé Peninsula.
+Prior to the time of European contact, the Mi'kmaq people inhabited Miꞌkmaꞌki, their vast territories which encompassed much of modern-day Nova Scotia and Prince Edward Island, as well as portions of northeastern New Brunswick and Quebec's Gaspé Peninsula.

-By the 17th century, the Mi'kmaq would often visit the island they called Taqamkuk (present-day Newfoundland) by crossing the Cabot Strait in shallops that they adopted from European traders.[4]
-They visited the island and hunted along the south coast as far east as Placentia Bay before returning to Unamaki[citation needed].
-They gradually made Taqamkuk among their "domain of islands".[4]
+By the 17th century, the Mi'kmaq would often visit the island they called Taqamkuk (present-day Newfoundland) by crossing the Cabot Strait in shallops that they adopted from European fur traders.[4]
+They visited the island and hunted along its south coast, going as far east as Placentia Bay, before returning to Unamaki[citation needed].
+Gradually, Taqamkuk became one of their "domain of islands".[4]
 Some [who?]
-Mi'kmaq have argued[citation needed] that, in addition to those travelling to the island to hunt, a group of Mi'kmaq lived on the island for hundreds of years.
-The island's Indigenous population, the Beothuk, are said to have gone extinct in the early 1800s.
-Shanawdithit was the last full-blooded known living member of the Beothuk people and died with no known living descendants.
+Mi'kmaq individuals have stated[citation needed] that, in addition to those traveling to the island to hunt, a group of their people had already lived on the island for hundreds of years.
+The island's historical populace, the Beothuk, are thought to have died out in the early 1800s.
+Shanawdithit was the last full-blooded, known living member of the Beothuk people; she eventually died with no known living descendants.

 Permanent settlement in Newfoundland

-During the colonial period, when the French and British competed for claims to land in North America, the Mi'kmaq became allied with France with whom they traded.
-Together they raided settlements of the English in New England and in the Maritime provinces of the future Canada.
-In 1763, after France was defeated by Britain in the Seven Years' War, it ceded all its land east of the Mississippi River to Great Britain, including the Mi'kmaq's traditional land.
-After this, numerous British colonists entered that territory and tried to settle.
+During Canada's 18th-century colonial period, French and British forces warred for rights to North American land claims.
+The Mi'kmaq, and several other First Nations, became closely allied with France, with whom they frequently traded furs and other goods and necessities.
+Together, they raided British colonial settlements in New England, as well as the Atlantic regions of what would become Canada.
+In 1763, after France was defeated by Britain in the Seven Years' War, the country ceded all land east of the Mississippi River to Great Britain, including the Mi'kmaq long-held traditional land.
+After this, numerous British colonists entered the territories and tried to settle.

-Newfoundland, however, was still sparsely populated, and most Europeans lived on the eastern portion of the island and only in small isolated coastal settlements.
-The Mi'kmaq living on the island were essentially able to continue their traditional way of life on the island's west coast and in the interior.
-After the Beothuk people declined in the 1800s, the Mi'kmaq no longer shared Newfoundland's interior with anyone.
-In 1857, a colonial census of Newfoundland recorded Mi'kmaq settlements at St. George's Bay, Codroy Valley, Bay d'Espoir, and the Bay of Exploits.[4]
+Newfoundland, however, was still sparsely populated, and most Europeans lived on the eastern portion of the island, in small and isolated coastal fishing settlements.
+The Mi'kmaq living on the island were, essentially, able to continue their traditional way of life on the island's west coast and within the interior.
+After the Beothuk people disappeared in the 1800s, the Mi'kmaq no longer shared Newfoundland's interior with another people.
+In 1857, a colonial census of Newfoundland recorded Mi'kmaq settlements at St. George's Bay, Codroy Valley, Bay d'Espoir and the Bay of Exploits.[4]

-The English and other Europeans had little knowledge of the interior and relied on the Mi'kmaq as guides[citation needed].
-In 1822, explorer William Cormack traversed Newfoundland's interior from Trinity Bay to St. George's Bay.
-He was guided by a Mi'kmaw man named Sylvester Joe.
-In the 1860s, the British hired some Mi'kmaq men to deliver the mail overland through a network of trails reaching the northern communities.
+The English and other Europeans had little knowledge of the interior and relied on the Mi'kmaq for support.[citation needed] In 1822, explorer William Cormack traversed the island's interior from Trinity Bay to St. George's Bay, guided by a Mi'kmaw man named Sylvester Joe.
+In the 1860s, the British hired a group of Mi'kmaq men for overland postal delivery via a network of trails to reach the northern communities.

 In 1898, a railway was constructed across the island, giving Europeans greater access to Newfoundland's interior.
-Numerous Europeans came to hunt the caribou herds, causing a sharp decline in the species population.
-The caribou had served as one of the main sources of food for the Mi'kmaq and their decline adversely affected the survival of the Mi'kmaq.
-Starting in the 1920s, global fur prices began to decline as well, and some Mi'kmaq left trapping to work for Europeans as loggers.[citation needed]
+Numerous settlers thus arrived to hunt the caribou and moose, in addition to other animals, causing a sharp decline in local wildlife populations.
+The caribou, for example, had served as one of the main sources of food and supplies for the Mi'kmaq, and their decline adversely affected the survival of the people.
+Starting in the 1920s, global fur prices began to decline as the demand for fur dropped, resulting in some Mi'kmaq quitting trapping to work for Europeans as loggers.[citation needed]

 Drive for recognition

 In 1972, activists formed the Native Association of Newfoundland and Labrador as the main organization representing the Mi'kmaq, Innu and Inuit peoples of Newfoundland and Labrador.[5]
-After the Labrador Innu and Inuit left the Association in 1975, the organization was renamed as the Federation of Newfoundland Indians.
-The FNI included six Mi'kmaq bands (Benoits Cove Band, Corner Brook Indian Band, Flat Bay Indian Band, Gander Bay Indian Band, Glenwood Mi'kmaq First Nation and the Port au Port Indian Band).
+After the Labrador Innu and Inuit left the Association in 1975, the organization was renamed as the Federation of Newfoundland Indians (FNI).
+The FNI included six Mi'kmaq bands: the Benoits Cove Band, the Corner Brook Indian Band, the Flat Bay Indian Band, the Gander Bay Indian Band, the Glenwood Mi'kmaq First Nation and the Port au Port Indian Band.
 The provincial government supported the FNI.[6]
 The federal government approved only the petition for recognition made by the Mi'kmaq at Conne River.
 In 1987, the Miawpukek Mi'kmaq First Nation was recognized under the Indian Act, and their community of Conne River was classified as reserved land for the Mi'kmaq.[7]

 In 2003, Minister Andy Scott was presented with a report that recommended a First Nations band without any reserved land to represent the Mi'kmaq of Newfoundland.
 An Agreement-in-principle was reached in 2006, which the FNI accepted in 2007.
 The federal government ratified it in 2008.[9]